Up to 60% off sofas & mattresses — limited‑time deals.

 • Size: 85"W x 40"D x 35.5"H; inside width 68"; seat 18"H x 23"D

-• Arms/legs: 8" arm width, 27" arm height; 6" leg height
+• Arms/legs: 8" arm width; 27" arm height; 6" leg height

-• Included: (2) 20" x 20" throw pillows
+• Included: two 20" x 20" throw pillows

-• Upholstery care: depends on fabric selection
+• Care: depends on fabric selection

 Burton James Bentley Sofa